-13 Days Kidepo Valley National Park Birding Trip (Fox’s Weaver, and Karamoja Apalis)
+14 Days Kidepo Valley National Park Birding Trip (Fox’s Weaver, and Karamoja Apalis)

-DAY 1 Birding Safari, North-Eastern Uganda, Kidepo Valley: Arrival for Birding Kidepo Valley National Park Tour
+DAY 1 North-Eastern Uganda Birding Tour: Arrival for Birding Kidepo Valley National Park Tour

-DAY 2 Birding Safari, North-Eastern Uganda, Kidepo Valley: Transfer to Mountain Elgon National Park
+Day 5: North-Eastern Uganda Birding Tour – Transfer to Mountain Elgon National Park

-DAY 3 Birding Safari, North-Eastern Uganda, Kidepo Valley: Birding Mountain Elgon National Park Trails
+DAY 6 North-Eastern Uganda Birding Tour: Birding Mountain Elgon National Park Trails

-DAY 4 Birding Safari, North-Eastern Uganda, Kidepo Valley: Transfer to Pian Upe Game Reserve
+DAY 7 North-Eastern Uganda Birding Tour: Transfer to Pian Upe Game Reserve

 Pian Upe Wildlife Reserve, although not a well-visited location by birders and other nature lovers, it is by far one of the most remarkable protected areas in Uganda.
-Virgin grassland and wooded habitats have created an extremely welcoming habitat for dry country birds and very cool mammals that travelers should seek.
+Virgin grassland and wooded habitats have created an incredibly welcoming habitat for dry country birds and very cool mammals that are highly sought after by travellers.
 On this note, this is the only park in the country where the handsome Roan antelopes can be seen.
-We will search its Red acacia, Desert date, Bushwillows, Harrisonia abyssinica, and Red spike thorns as well as shrubs such as butterfly pea and wooly caper bush for several Cisticola family birds.
-We will observe its sky for some very cool birds of prey like the spectacular Secretary Bird, Fawny Lark, Red-fronted Tinkerbird, Hartlaub’s Bustard, Jackson’s Hornbill, and east African endemics like the Karamoja Apalis.
+We will search its Red acacia, Desert date, Bushwillows, Harrisonia abyssinica, and Red spike thorns as well as shrubs, such as butterfly pea and woolly caper bush for several Cisticola family birds.
+We will observe its sky for some magnificent birds of prey like the spectacular Secretary Bird, Fawny Lark, Red-fronted Tinkerbird, Hartlaub’s Bustard, Jackson’s Hornbill, and east African endemics like the Karamoja Apalis.

-DAY 5 Birding Safari, North-Eastern Uganda, Kidepo Valley: Whole Day Birding of Pian Upe and Surroundings
+DAY 8 North-Eastern Uganda Birding Tour: Whole Day Birding of Pian Upe and Surroundings

-DAY 6 Birding Safari, North-Eastern Uganda, Kidepo Valley: Birding to Kidepo Valley National Park via Moroto and Matheniko Game Reserve
+DAY 9 North-Eastern Uganda Birding Tour: Birding to Kidepo Valley National Park via Moroto and Matheniko Game Reserve

-DAY 7, 8 and 9 Birding Safari, North-Eastern Uganda, Kidepo Valley: Birding Kidepo Valley National Park
+DAY 10, 11 and 12 North-Eastern Uganda Birding Tour: Birding Kidepo Valley National Park

-Three full days will be spent exploring Kidepo, activities will include bird watching, day and night game drives, cultural visit to the Karamajong communities for some cultural performances, game, and bird walks within the park as well as easy.
+Three full days will be spent exploring Kidepo; activities will include bird watching, day and night game drives, cultural visit to the Karamajong communities for some cultural performances, game, and bird walks within the park as well as comfortable.

 Kidepo Valley National Park is the least explored of all Uganda’s parks and yet proves to offer the best as far as ornithological trips are concerned.
 Kidepo has a record of up to 480 species in total, making it the second-highest after Queen Elizabeth National Park of all the protected areas in the country.
 Being the only IBA located entirely within the Somali– Masai biome, 28 species from the Somali-Masai and Sudan–Guinea Savanna biomes are endemic to this park in Uganda.

-The Narus Valley and the Ostrich areas are amazing spots for an exceptional birding experience.
+The Narus Valley and the Ostrich areas are fantastic spots for an exceptional birding experience.
 The Common Ostrich, Secretary Bird, Scissor-tailed Kite, Eastern Chanting Goshawk, Pygmy Falcon, Fox Kestrel, Stone Partridge, Clapperton’s, Heuglin’s, Yellow-necked Francolins, Kori, White-bellied and Hartlaub’s Bustards love it here.
-The uncommon Violet-tipped Courser, Black-headed Lapwing, Four-banded Sand Grouse, Bruce’s Green Pigeon, Rose-ringed Parakeet, White-crested Turaco, White-bellied Go-away bird, White-faced Scoops Owl, Long-tailed and Standard-winged Nightjars, Little Green Bee-eater, Abyssinian and Rufous-crowned Rollers, the Abyssinian Ground, Eastern Yellow and Jackson’s Hornbills are also among the many birds we will look for.
-Still while scanning the scrubs and walking through dry country thorny acacia; Red-fronted and Black-breasted Barbets, Brown-backed Woodpecker, Singing Bush lark, Red-winged Lark, Ethiopian Swallow, Pied, Isabelline and Heuglin’s Wheaters, Grayish Flycatcher, Foxy and Red pate Cisticolas, Karamoja Apalis, White-bellied Tit, Mouse-coloured Pendu Tit, Northern White-crowned and Yellow-billed Shrikes, the all black bush-shrike called Slate-coloured Boubou, Fan-tailed Raven, Superb Starling, Red billed Oxpecker, Eastern Violet backed, Pygmy and Beautiful Sunbirds, Rufous and Chestnut Sparrow, Yellow-spotted Petronia, White-headed and White-billed Buffalo Weavers, White-browed and Chestnut-crowned Sparrow Weavers, Grey-capped Social and Speckle-fronted Weavers, Pytilias like Green-winged, Orange-winged and Red-winged, Black-bellied and Black-faced Waxbills, Steel-blue and Straw-tailed Whydahs, and the Brown-rumped Bunting, are just a few of the 480 bird species the Park boosts yet very likely to be seen.
+The uncommon Violet-tipped Courser, Black-headed Lapwing, Four-banded Sand Grouse, Bruce’s Green Pigeon, Rose-ringed Parakeet, White-crested Turaco, White-bellied Go-away bird, White-faced Scoops-Owl, Long-tailed and Standard-winged Nightjars, Little Green Bee-eater, Abyssinian and Rufous-crowned Rollers, the Abyssinian Ground, Eastern Yellow and Jackson’s Hornbills are also among the many birds we will look for.
+Still while scanning the scrubs and walking through dry country thorny acacia; Red-fronted and Black-breasted Barbets, Brown-backed Woodpecker, Singing Bush lark, Red-winged Lark, Ethiopian Swallow, Pied, Isabelline and Heuglin’s Wheaters, Grayish Flycatcher, Foxy and Red pate Cisticolas, Karamoja Apalis, White-bellied Tit, Mouse-coloured Pendu Tit, Northern and Yellow-billed Shrikes, Slate-coloured Boubou, Fan-tailed Raven, Superb Starling, Red-billed Oxpecker, Eastern Violet-backed, Pygmy and Beautiful Sunbirds, Rufous and Chestnut Sparrow, Yellow-spotted Petronia, White-headed and White-billed Buffalo-Weavers, White-browed and Chestnut-crowned Sparrow Weavers, Grey-capped Social and Speckle-fronted Weavers, Pytilias like Green-winged, Orange-winged and Red-winged, Black-bellied and Black-faced Waxbills, and the Brown-rumped Bunting, are just a few of the 480 bird species the Park boosts yet very likely to be seen.

-DAY 10 Birding Safari, North-Eastern Uganda, Kidepo Valley: Bird Watching to Gulu
+DAY 13 North-Eastern Uganda Birding Tour: Bird Watching to Gulu

-The drive from Kidepo Valley NP to Entebbe is very long with over 10 hours drive yet there are possible good species to pick along the way.
-So we bird from Kidepo Valley NP and spend a night at Gulu town
+The drive from Kidepo Valley NP to Entebbe is very long with over 10 hours drive yet there are possible suitable species to pick along the way, we consider spending a night at Gulu town

-DAY 11 Birding Safari, North-Eastern Uganda, Kidepo Valley: Birding to Entebbe for Departure
+DAY 14 North-Eastern Uganda Birding Tour: Birding to Entebbe for Departure